-- respond to the interests of employees, customers and broader societv - develop partnerships to access supply chains and customers in different areas - formulate and implement new reporting protocols to track performance - plan for the future while - mitigating the adverse effects of COVID-19.
+- · respond to the interests of employees, customers and broader society - develop partnerships to access supply chains and customers in different areas - formulate and implement new reporting protocols to track performance - plan for the future while mitigating the adverse effects of COVID-19.

-MAVIS Mhlanga-mochadibane LEADERSHIP INSIGHTS "Change will be the only constant.
-If vou're not adapting now as a business leader, you're dying." - Busi Mavuso workforce.
+workforce.
 This sends more consumers into saving mode.
 The entire value chain is impacted by this cyclical problem."
 And to start repairing the damage, consumer confidence - in businesses, in leadership, in the government - needs to be restored, she says.
 "Job creation is, of course, the priority.
 But job creation is an outcome.
 It starts with repairing and maintaining confidence."
 SUPPLY CHAIN PRICING CHALLENGE With the disrupted supply chain, pricing is a key challenge and there's a huge demand for imports, says Mavis Mhlanga-Mochadibane, chairperson of Tshwane Women in Transport.
 This means all transport operators must review their business models - not only rethinking pricing, but also improving their service offering and quality of service.
 "Companies across the board are forced to consolidate their assets and resources to save costs.
 Leaders in the transport and supply chain sectors need to innovate and find new avenues of business.
 This will also require retraining their (leaner) workforces," says Mhlanga-Mochadibane.
 Ngonyama says that for the majority of businesses, the most urgent priority is to remain operational and cash-flow-positive.